 Joining in the presentation will be Lisa Dorin, Williams College Museum of Art’s Curator of Contemporary Art, who will talk about the Museum’s collaboration with Ms. LaBouvier around the painting, Defacement, which played a critical antecedent role in this exhibition’s realization.

-The Williams College Museum of Art is a vibrant center for the arts at Williams that embodies the potential for the liberal arts to catalyze our ability to think creatively and critically.
-It is a vital hub for deep student learning and participation; for taking risks and testing creative, future forms of scholarship and teaching; and for boldly affirming the relevance of the history of art and the arts broadly.
+The Williams College Museum of Art embodies Williams’s deep and long-standing connection to the art world, and the potential for the liberal arts to catalyze creative and critical thought.
+It is a vital hub for student learning and participation; for taking risks and testing creative, future forms of scholarship and teaching; and for boldly affirming the relevance of the history of art and the arts broadly.